SideNicheHustle

 AliExpress suppliers typically ship from China, with delivery times of two to four weeks to most Western markets.
 This is the single biggest source of customer complaints, refund requests, and chargebacks in standard dropshipping setups.
 A customer who orders expecting normal e-commerce shipping times and receives their package three weeks later is a customer who files a dispute.

-The fix is not eliminating the problem — it is managing expectations from the start.
-Clear, honest shipping timelines on the product page, in order confirmation emails, and in your store policy eliminate most complaints.
-Customers who know what to expect and still buy are not surprised when the timeline plays out.
+The fix isn’t eliminating the problem, it’s managing expectations from the start.
+Clear, honest shipping timelines on the product page and in order confirmation emails eliminate most complaints.
+Customers who know what to expect and still buy aren’t surprised when the timeline plays out.

-Spocket and similar platforms source from US and EU-based suppliers, which dramatically cuts shipping times to a few days.
+Spocket and similar platforms source from US and EU-based suppliers, which cuts shipping times dramatically.
 The trade-off is higher supplier costs, which compress margins.
 Worth it for markets where shipping speed is the primary objection to buying.

 Why most people quit

-The failure pattern is consistent: someone buys a dropshipping course, builds a store in a week, runs ads to a product they picked quickly, spends several hundred dollars with no sales, and concludes it does not work.
-The conclusion is usually wrong — the product was likely wrong, the ad creative was untested, or the targeting was off — but the loss feels like proof of failure.
+The failure pattern is consistent: someone buys a dropshipping course, builds a store in a week, runs ads to a product they picked quickly, spends several hundred dollars with no sales, and concludes it doesn’t work.
+The conclusion is usually wrong.
+The product was likely wrong, the ad creative was untested, or the targeting was off.
+But the loss feels like proof of failure.